On the data-driven description of lattice materials mechanics: Lattice structures database

 \subsection{Structure definition}

-Each lattice structure is defined in a unit cube $\Omega \subset \mathbb R^3$ and its made of $n_j$ nodes (or joints) and $n_e$ members (or struts).
-Eight nodes of the lattice correspond to the vertex of the cube, thus they have a fixed position, whereas the remaining $n_j - 8$ user-prescribed joints are randomly distributed within the domain $\Omega$.
+Each lattice structure is defined in a unit cube $\Omega \subset \mathbb R^3$ andismade of $n_j$ nodes (or joints) and $n_e$ members (or struts).
+Eight nodes of the lattice correspond to a vertex of the cube, thusthe only ones with afixed position -- unlike \cite{Zheng2023} -- whereas the remaining $n_j - 8$ user-prescribed joints are randomly distributed within the domain $\Omega$.
 In this paper, samples are generated varying this number from 1 to 50.
 The 8 fixed nodes act as clamps in which forces or displacements will be applied, being the only nodes whose coordinates are fixed for all experiments so their results can be compared.
-The rest of the nodes' coordinates are sampled from three independent and identically distributed (iid) random distributions $\mathcal U \left(\epsilon, 1-\epsilon\right)$, where $\epsilon$ is a small value to prevent the randomly located joints from being on the boundary $\partial\Omega$ of the domain.
+The rest of the nodes' coordinates are sampled from three independent and identically distributed (iid)uniformdistributions $\mathcal U \left(\delta, 1-\delta\right)$, where $\delta$ is a small value to prevent the randomly located joints from being on the boundary $\partial\Omega$ of the domain.

 The elements are defined by a 3D generalization of Delaunay's triangulation (through Bowyer-Watson's algorithm \cite{Bowyer1981,Watson1981}), yielding a total $n_e$ elements, hence this number is not prescribed.
 Delaunay's method, common in simulation software like ANSYS\copyright, ensures both the absence of unforeseen -- and undesired -- intersections (nodes) and the strut lengths being constrained to a given interval despite their variability.
-In mechanical terms, it also reduces buckling (struts' slenderness is contained within the aforementioned interval) and prevents the generation of sliver triangles presenting acute angles which would cause stress concentration and instabilities - mechanisms - if the truss is pin-jointed.
+In mechanical terms, it also reduces buckling (struts' slenderness is contained within the aforementioned interval) and prevents the generation of sliver triangles presenting acute angles which would cause stress concentration and instabilities -- mechanisms -- if the truss is pin-jointed.